MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/delete-and-recover-packages.md

 #### [NuGet](#tab/nuget/)
 There are two options available to remove a version of a NuGet package from a feed.

-1. **Unlist:** Unlisting a package version hides it from the search results, Visual Studio UI and from appearning on nuget.org.
+1. **Unlist:** Unlisting a package version hides it from the search results, Visual Studio UI and from appearing on NuGet.org.
 2. **Delete:**  Deleting a version of a package makes it unavailable to install.
 Deleted packages can be restored from the Recycle Bin within 30 days of deletion.
-After 30 days, , the package will be deleted permanently.
+The packages will be deleted permanently afterwards.

 When you publish a particular version of a package to a feed, that version number is permanently reserved.
 You cannot upload a newer revision package with that same version number, or delete it and upload a new package at the same version.